stuart-lane/lambda_class/README.md

 Current version: 0.1.0 (pre-release)

 This package is in the late stages of development, but has not undergone extensive testing.
 While I believe the implementation is correct, bugs may exist.
-Use with caution and please report any issues!
+Use with caution and please report any issues if you find any, you can email me at stuart.lane@bristol.ac.uk